CredentialCompassJump to FAQ

 Occupational Therapy Assistant Licensing in Connecticut

-Review current requirements, exam details, renewal cycle, and salary outlook for occupational therapy assistant in Connecticut, including See board website and board contact links.
+Review current requirements, exam details, renewal cycle, and salary outlook for occupational therapy assistant in Connecticut, including See agency and board contact links.

 Application Fee